frikkfossdal/fabProbe/README.md

 ## What is it

 A fabrication friendly design of a 3-DOF touch probe.
 At the heart of the design is a circuit board that lights up leds on probe contact.
+Probe is designed to be attached on [Jake Read's hotplate system](https://clank.tools/build/hotplate/index.html).

 ## How to use it